okinawabob/um/ifsm300.md

 ## Week 5: Information Systems Development
 {: #Week5 .anchor}

+Do we need a new system?
+What tasks should it perform?
+Who would use it?
+Where would it be housed?
+These are questions that a company must answer before purchasing an IT system.
+Without these answers, what kind of risks would the company run into if they tried to use a newly purchased IT system?

-This week, you will learn about how information systems are developed, and how organizations decide whether to develop their systems in-house or outsource the systems development.
-To begin, you will read Chapter 10 in the e-textbook where you will learn about the Systems Development Life Cycle (SDLC), a widely accepted framework for the design and development of IT systems.
-Then, there is a reading on requirements followed by articles on outsourcing and selecting a Software as a Service (SaaS) vendor.
+This week we will discuss how companies answer these types of questions.
+You will learn about how information systems are developed and how organizations decide whether to develop their systems in-house or to outsource the systems development.
+To begin, you will learn about the Systems Development Life Cycle (SDLC), a widely accepted framework for the design and development of IT systems.
+Before a system can be developed, we have to know what it is supposed to do.
+The tasks a system must perform or support are referred to as the requirements.
+It is also important to define how the system is expected to perform to deliver value to the users and to protect the data it houses.
+All of these lead to a decision as to whether the organization should build, buy, or outsource its IT solution.
+In addition to the “what, how, and why” of systems, it is helpful to have an understanding of the roles that people play (i.e., “who” is involved).

 ### Readings for week 5